awsdocs/amazon-comprehend-developer-guide/doc_source/create-custom-classifier-console.md

    + If you are using a key associated with the current account, choose the key ID for **KMS key ID**\.
    + If you are using a key associated with a different account, enter the ARN for the key ID under **KMS key ARN**\.
 **Note**
-For more information on creating and using KMS keys and the associated encryption, see [Key Management Service \(KMS\)](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html)\.
+For more information on creating and using KMS keys and the associated encryption, see [Key management service \(KMS\)](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html)\.

 1. Under **Data specifications**, choose which classifier mode to use\.
    + **Single\-label mode:** Choose this option if the categories you are assigning to documents are mutually exclusive and you are training your classifier to assign one and only one label to each document\.